-On Wednesday, April 2, all members of the Gordon College community are invited to celebrate Tuition Freedom Day 2014!
+On Wednesday, April 2, all members of the Gordon College community were invited to celebrate Tuition Freedom Day 2014.

 Tuition Freedom Day (TFD) represents the last day that the students "pay" for their education in the school year.
 It is an awareness day to show how important donors (alumni, parents, friends, corporations, foundations, etc.) are to the College.
 Did you know that 42% of the College’s operating budget comes from sources other than students?